Exclusive with Mike Rittelmann, Director of Scouting and Player Personnel for The College Gridiron Showcase

 First – can you let me know what you’ve been up to since your time playing football?

-I’m still engaged In the sport – I have a 9-5 job in sales but also do a lot of training kids to help them learn how to play football.
+I’m still engaged in the sport – I have a 9-5 job in sales but also do a lot of training kids to help them learn how to play football.
 A lot of speed and agility and other football drills.

 Do you lean on some of the lessons you learned as a player?